AP International English Language

-Advanced Placement (AP) International English Language (also known as APIEL) is an AP Examinations course managed by Educational Testing Service (ETS) with the sponsorship of the College Board in New York.
-It is designed for non-native speakers to prepare for studying in an English-speaking university, particularly in North America.
+Advanced Placement (AP) International English Language (also known as APIEL) was an AP Examinations course managed by Educational Testing Service (ETS) with the sponsorship of the College Board in New York.
+It was designed for non-native speakers to prepare for studying in an English-speaking university, particularly in North America.
 The course also gives students a chance to earn college credit.
 The three-hour exam assesses four language skills: listening, reading, writing, and speaking.
 The test paper has two sections: multiple-choice questions and free-response questions.
 APIEL committee consists of high school and university English teachers from Belgium, China, France, Germany, Switzerland, and the United States.

 History

 Since 1955, the Advanced Placement (AP) program of the College Board has offered college-level curriculum and examinations to high school students.
 The APIEL examination was conceived in 1995 and was first implemented in 1997.
 It was first tested in Germany in 1997, and there were about 2500 examinees at that time.
 The examination was also tested in France in the second year, and further extended to Australia, Belgium, Sweden, Norway and India in 1999 and 2000.
 The test was offered in China in 2002 for the first time.
-For a designated high school course, the course must be reviewed by the University Board to determine that it is compliant with the AP course.
-If the course is approved, the school can use the AP designation and the course will be publicly listed on the AP course ledger.
+For a designated high school course, the course must be reviewed by the University Board to determine that it was compliant with the AP course.
+If the course was approved, the school can use the AP designation and the course will be publicly listed on the AP course ledger.

 In the summer of 2002, the College Board in New York, as the organization that created it, decided to discontinue the APIEL exam.
-The validity of the acquired APIEL certificates in the scope valid at that time is guaranteed until at least the end of 2005.
+The validity of the acquired APIEL certificates in the scope valid at that time was guaranteed until at least the end of 2005.

 Preparation

-The APIEL is open to any student who is in the final stage of secondary school or attending a university.
-The subject matter of the APIEL examination is chosen from a wide range of subjects, including current events, history, the arts, literature, science and technology, and other topics of general interest.
-The content of the APIEL is not tied to a particular curriculum, so there are no additional coursework or materials required for preparation, other than general secondary school study.
+The APIEL was open to any student who was in the final stage of secondary school or attending a university.
+The subject matter of the APIEL examination was chosen from a wide range of subjects, including current events, history, the arts, literature, science and technology, and other topics of general interest.
+The content of the APIEL was not tied to a particular curriculum, so there are no additional coursework or materials required for preparation, other than general secondary school study.
 The College Board website provides test details and sample questions for the examination.

 Abilities tested

 The APIEL measures the English fluency of non-native speakers.
-The test is designed to indicate that high-scoring students will be able to participate in the English-speaking academic community on an equal basis with native English speakers.
+The test was designed to indicate that high-scoring students will be able to participate in the English-speaking academic community on an equal basis with native English speakers.

 APIEL students should demonstrate the following skills: